 Kyphoplasty is a minimally invasive way of repairing damaged vertebrae in your spine that involves restoring the bone's height and strength without using surgery.
 If you have osteoporosis and develop a vertebral compression fracture, interventional pain management physician Nicolas Maxymiv, DO, of Richmond Spine Interventions and Pain Center can help.
-At their Midlothian, Virginia, location, Dr. Maxymiv and his team widen the space in the affected vertebra using a tiny balloon and then inject it with bone cement to restore height and stability.
+At their Midlothian, Virginia, and Richmond, Virginia, locations, Dr. Maxymiv and his team widen the space in the affected vertebra using a tiny balloon and then inject it with bone cement to restore height and stability.
 Find out more about kyphoplasty by calling the office or booking an appointment online today.

 Kyphoplasty can correct vertebral damage due to trauma, infection, or a tumor.
 However, the most common use for this procedure is treating vertebral compression fractures.